 (b) The amount of the awarded funds shall be 90 percent of the calculated amount.

-(c) Upon an eligible student's graduation from an eligible postsecondary educational institution or after any period of 4 consecutive years after high school graduation in which the student is not enrolled in an eligible postsecondary educational institution, the student's personal learning scholarship account shall be closed, and any remaining funds shall revert to the state.
+One hundred percent of the funds appropriated for the program shall be released to the department at the beginning of the first quarter of each fiscal year.
+Program funds include both the awarded funds and the accrued interest.
+Once student eligibility has been confirmed by the scholarship funding organization and communicated to the department, notwithstanding paragraph (9)(e), the department shall make payment of the awarded funds in full to the scholarship-funding organization for deposit into the student's account. (c) Upon an eligible student's graduation from an eligible postsecondary educational institution or after any period of 4 consecutive years after high school graduation in which the student is not enrolled in an eligible postsecondary educational institution, the student's personal learning scholarship account shall be closed, and any remaining funds shall revert to the state.

-(d) The eligible nonprofit scholarship-funding organization shall develop a system for payment of benefits by electronic funds transfer, including, but not limited to, debit cards, electronic payment cards, or any other means of electronic payment that the department deems to be commercially viable or cost-effective.
+(d) The eligible nonprofit scholarship-funding organization shall develop a system for payment of benefits by funds transfer, including, but not limited to, debit cards, electronic payment cards, or any other means of payment that the department deems to be commercially viable or cost-effective.
 Commodities or services related to the development of such a system shall be procured by competitive solicitation unless they are purchased from a state term contract pursuant to s.
 287.056.

-(e) Moneys received pursuant to this section do not constitute taxable income to the parent of the qualified student.
+$^{1}(e)$ Moneys received pursuant to this section do not constitute taxable income to the student or parent of the qualified student.